phantom23333/SoftWareRenderer/README.md

 I won’t go into detail about the Scene implementation here; it mainly involves managing the creation and destruction of objects, including models, lights, cameras, etc.

 Improvement 4: Input Signal Integration for Scene Control
 ![](https://github.com/phantom23333/SoftwareRenderer/blob/main/README_IMG/SoftwareRenderer_final.gif)

 Referring to camera control, we can use the Win32 API to receive input signals and implement input control logic.
 As shown above, we implemented logic for switching shaders and scenes (switching models) through keyboard input.
 Additionally, we can easily implement control of object movement, light direction, and shadow toggle after integrating scene and object management.

-Improvement 5: GUI Output of Scene Information

-Writing a Shader
+Improvement 5: Writing a Shader
 Create a Shader Class: Inherit from the IShader class.

 ```cpp